Cascoda/cascoda-sdk/posix/app/ot-eink-server/README.md

 in the response.

 If a child attempts to open a nonexistant file, the server ignores the GET request and prints an error.
-However, if the client requests a file that is too large to transmit in a single CoAP message (larger than 1024 bytes), the server crashes since this is an unrecoverable error.
+Same behaviour if the client requests a file that is too large to transmit in a single CoAP message (larger than 1024 bytes).

 For the E-Ink application in particular, the client expects the files to be GZipped 1-bit raw pixel data.
 Thankfully, this is easy enough to accomplish using ImageMagick (looks like `convert` on most Unix systems, and ImageMagick is significantly easier to Google than `convert`).
 You can install it with `apt install imagemagick`, on Ubuntu and Debian.
-I have written several helper scripts that accomplish common tasks.
+There are several helper scripts that accomplish common tasks.

 ## format.sh ##